 Tips & Variations

-- If you soak the dal in water for 30 mins - 1 hour, helps to cook even faster.
+- Soaking Lentils: If you soak the dal in water for 30 mins - 1 hour, it helps to cook lentils even faster.

-- If you want to do pot-in-pot with brown rice, then soak the brown rice in warm water for an hour and then cook on high pressure for 15 minutes, with an NPR.
+- Pot-in-Pot: If you want to do pot-in-pot with brown rice, then soak the brown rice in warm water for an hour and then cook on high pressure for 15 minutes with a Natural Pressure Release (NPR).

-- If your dal is thick, you can add some water and adjust the consistency.
+- Adjust Consistency: If your dal is thick, you can add some water and adjust the consistency.

-- For a variation, you can also make this dill leaves dal by skipping onion, garlic.
+- No Onion-No Garlic: For a variation, you can also make this dal by skipping onion, and garlic as well.

-- You can also add some greens like spinach, kale, mustard leaves after pressure cooking.
+- Leafy Greens: You can also add some leafy greens like baby spinach, kale, and mustard leaves after pressure cooking.

 Nutrition